16. Friar's Head Golf Club

 Bill Coore & Ben Crenshaw (2002)

-The challenge for architects Bill Coore and Ben Crenshaw at Friar's Head was to design some holes in breathtaking sand dunes perched 200 feet above Long Island Sound, and other holes on an ordinary potato field to the south.
-Said Crenshaw, "Our job was to marry the two distinct elements.
-We didn't want one nine up in the dunes and the other down on the flat."
-The solution was to move the routing back and forth and to artfully reshape the farm fields into gentle links-like land.
-They pulled it off so impressively that Friar's Head has moved steadily up the rankings, from No. 34 in its 2011 debut to No. 19 at present.
+The challenge for architects Bill Coore and Ben Crenshaw at Friar’s Head was to design some holes in breathtaking sand dunes perched 200 feet above Long Island Sound, and other holes on an ordinary potato field to the south.
+Said Crenshaw, “Our job was to marry the two distinct elements.
+We didn’t want one nine up in the dunes and the other down on the flat.”
+The solution was to move the routing back and forth and to artfully reshape the farm fields into gentle linkslike land.
+They pulled it off so impressively that Friar’s Head has moved steadily up the rankings each survey period until this year, from No. 34 in its 2011 debut to No. 15 in 2019-2020.
+It moved down just one spot for our 2021-2022 rankings.

 “A great journey through meadows, farmland and dunes.
 It actually feels like three courses in one.
 Truly different than other Long Island gems like Shinnecock and NGLA.
 Coore & Crenshaw created a course with unique character."